 This is the blessing and the curse of ST methods.
-By reducing each individual version of a gene (an allele) to a single number it become possible to easily work out whether you are dealing with related strains or not.
-But the price of sacrificing the detail of a gene which is an average of about 800 or more nucleotides to a single number and doing so in a way that the detail is no longer accessible is substantial.
-Also it’s not perfect, sequence-error can generate a mistaken ST, and only some of the genome can be compared, even when it is the ‘core’ or a larger set of genes.
+By reducing each individual version of a gene (an allele) to a single number, it becomes possible to easily work out whether you are dealing with related strains or not.
+But the price of sacrificing the detail of a gene which is an average of about 800 or more nucleotides to a single number, and doing so in a way that the detail is no longer accessible, is substantial.
+Also, it’s not perfect, sequence-error can generate a mistaken ST, and only some of the genome can be compared, even when it is the ‘core’ or a larger set of genes.
 Also, the ST used to describe a strain has nothing to do with how similar they are.
 ST1034 might be completely unrelated to ST1035.
-An additional problem is that strains often spread and evolve more quickly than the ST changes, and for the most successful clones the number of strains within an ST can be huge.
+An additional problem is that strains often spread and evolve more quickly than the ST changes, and for the most successful clones, the number of strains within an ST can be huge.
 If only you could compare all strains in ways that enabled you to track and trace them at greater resolution, and which retained the computational and practical deliverability of STs.